microsoft-dx/xamarin-fundamentals/7. SQLite/README.md

 We can now start building the Database Access Layer :bow_tie:

 ### Database Access Layer
-We talked in the previous modules that .NETStandard resolves the problem of duplicating code depending on the platform you target and as an explame we used a Database Access Layer (will use DAL), so why not stand by our word and implement the DAL targeting the .NETStandard?
+We talked in the previous modules that .NETStandard resolves the problem of duplicating code depending on the platform you target and as an example we used a Database Access Layer (will use DAL), so why not stand by our word and implement the DAL targeting the .NETStandard?
 We will add a new library project by `right clicking the solution` > `Add` > `New project...`, as seen below

 ![netstandard-class-library](https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/netstandard-class-library.png?raw=true)